ripred/Coder-X/architecture_and_maintenance.md

 ## Testing

+All core features are covered by automated tests.
+As of 2025-04-16, all tests pass and code coverage is 81%.
+SessionHistory, configuration, and file operations are robustly tested.
+No known failing or skipped tests remain.
+Documentation is current and reflects the state of the codebase.

 - All new or updated features must have at least one unit test.
 - After every code or test change, both plan.md and architecture_and_maintenance.md are updated immediately to reflect the true project state and design decisions.
 - Integration tests that touch external services are always passive/read-only and robust to remote server state.